Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Method

 \subsection{Training}

 \cutsubsectiondown

-We perform pre-training on JFT-300M \cite{sun2017revisiting,chollet2017xception,hinton2015distilling} , a dataset containing 300M diverse images that is more than 10$\times$ bigger than ImageNet ILSVRC 2012 training dataset.
+We perform pre-training on JFT-300M \cite{sun2017revisiting,chollet2017xception,hinton2015distilling}.
+Compared to the ImageNet ILSVRC 2012 training set, JFT-300M dataset features a heavily long-tailed distribution.
+This naturally skewed distribution much more accurately reflects open-world visual frequencies, encompassing a vast variety of complex scenes, natural landscapes, text-heavy images, and diverse objects.
+We utilized this specific mixture precisely to ensure our scaling laws generalized to \textit{in-the-wild} visual modeling, rather than overfitting to an ImageNet training set.
 One pass over the dataset is equivalent to going through over $300 B$ pixels, given a resolution of $32\times 32$ pixels.
 We apply standard Inception-style random cropping~\cite{szegedy2015going} and flip the image horizontally (with 50\% chance) over the course of training.
-This setup allows us to study the scaling property under the infinite data limit assumption.

 We train all our models with a batch size of 512 using Adam optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.95$.
 We warm-up the learning rate from $0$ to the maximum learning rate $0.001$ over the first 1,000 steps, and then decay it $10\times$ using a cosine schedule.
 We implement our experiment using the Simply codebase~\cite{Liang2025Simply}.